bonnitac/se_project_spots/README.md

 ## Description

-This project is of an image sharing website, where the users can like posts, perssonalize their profile and their content they wish to share with others.
+This project is an image sharing website, where the users can like posts, perssonalize their profile and the content they wish to share with others.
+It is able to be used on popular screen sizes.
+We used Figma for this project.

 ## Tech Stack